 - Remove the stem and cut the pumpkin in half.

 - Remove all the seeds and stringy parts inside the pumpkin (save the seeds if you roast them).
 Use a spoon to scrape the inside clean.

 - Place the pumpkin halves skin side up in the Crock-Pot.
 Cut the pieces into smaller chunks if necessary.

 - Cook on high for 2-3 hours or until fork tender (the pumpkin should be really soft).

 - Allow the pumpkin to cool enough to handle and then scrape the flesh from the skin with a spoon.

 - Mash the insides with a fork to remove lumps or puree it in a food processor or blender for a very smooth texture (I put mine in the food processor for a few minutes before jarring it).

-- Store pumpkin puree in the fridge for up to 1 week or in the freezer for up to 6 months.
+- Store pumpkin puree in the fridge for up to 1 week or in the freezer for up to one year.

-- Use the fresh pumpkin in place of canned pumpkin in any recipe.
+- Use the fresh pumpkin in place of canned pumpkin in recipes.